Why dialysis?

 Benefits of dialysis access management

-There are several benefits of dialysis access management in Wausau, WI.
+There are several benefits of dialysis access in Wausau and isconsin Rapids, WI.
 It can prolong the life of the Fistula or Graft, which are types of vascular access created for long-term dialysis treatments.
 An arteriovenous (AV) fistula, made by connecting a patient's own artery and vein, usually in the arm, allows for an increased blood flow rate that helps enlarge and strengthen the vein.
 An AV graft, which connects an artery and a vein using a synthetic tube, is a great alternative if your veins are too small or weak for a fistula.
 It offers better blood flow and has a lower risk of infection than other types of access.

 What is dialysis access?